DataIntellectTech/TorQ/docs/dataaccess.md

 |Ordering parameter vague.
 Ordering by a column that aggregated more than once|checkordering|checkinputs|
 |Ordering parameter contains column that is not defined by aggregations, grouping or timebar parameter|checkordering|checkinputs|

-## Automatic Query Optimisation
+## Query Optimisation

+The queries are automatically optimised using `.queryorder.orderquery` this function is designed to improve the performance of certain queries.
+This is done by:

+- Prioritising filters against the primary attribute column in tableproperties.csv
+- Swapping in for multiple = statements and razing the result together ```https://code.kx.com/q/wp/query-scaling/#efficient-select-statements-using-attributes```

-The queries are automatically optimised using `.queryorder.orderquery` this function is designed to improve the performance of certain queries  by prioritising filters against the attribute columns defined in `tableproperties.csv`.
-It can be toggled off by setting the value of ``` `queryoptimisation``` in the input dictionary to `0b`.
+The optimisation can be toggled off by setting the value of ``` `queryoptimisation``` in the input dictionary to `0b`.

+### Metrics

 # Further Development